jesseyuen/portfolio-2021/src/projects/building-a-design-community.md

 ## Why do I do it?

 I'm driven by a sense of collectiveness.
-I like the feeling of being part of something...
-I want that opportunity to be available for others if they feel the same way...
+I like the feeling of being part of something.
+I want that opportunity to be available for others if they feel the same way.
+Community can transcend organisational silos.